Amended Lord Advocate's guidelines on the police and the media

 This occurs frequently in the case of sudden death, which the police are obliged to investigate and report to the Procurator Fiscal.
 A brief statement may be given to the media at a certain point.
 If a police officer judges it wise to add something like "There would appear to be no suspicious circumstances", there would be no objection to that.

-9. Criminal proceedings are “concluded” as defined under the Act.
+10. Criminal proceedings are “concluded” as defined under the Act.
 The term “concluded” includes circumstances where an individual has been sentenced, acquitted, and any other verdict, finding, order or decision which puts an end to proceedings.
-Proceedings will become active again if a written intimation of appeal is lodged and, before any statement is made in such circumstances, the Office of the Deputy Crown Agent for Serious Casework at Crown Office should be consulted to ascertain whether an appeal has been lodged.
+Proceedings will become active again if a written intimation of appeal is lodged and, before any statement is made in such circumstances, the Office of the Deputy Crown Agent at Crown Office should be consulted to ascertain whether an appeal has been lodged.

-10. In all matters and at all stages of an investigation police officers should not hesitate to contact the Office of the Deputy Crown Agent for Serious Casework at Crown Office in cases where they wish guidance.
+11. In all matters and at all stages of an investigation police officers should not hesitate to contact the Media Relations Team or the Office of the Deputy Crown Agent at Crown Office in cases where they wish guidance.

 Sections in this page